 Almost every culture, past and present, has some sort of ritual to celebrate the promise of spring and new beginnings.
 In the visual vocabulary, blooming blossoms and flowering buds often signifies the end to dark winters and the beginning of new and fresh and days to come.
 Using flowers as subject or material has been a common place for artists and creatives for centuries.

 “When you take a flower in your hand and really look at it, it’s your world for the moment”, Georgia O’Keeffe

 The hippy flower children in the 1960’s and 1970’s protested and demonstrated their power softly and passively in the manner of their hero Gandhi (the Babaji of Indian independence).
 This exhibition is also about that sort of resistance and power and at the same time about the Sufi power of love.
 Love being the subtext of all life and understanding.

 The exhibition coincides with the celebration of the Persian new year, otherwise known as NOW ROUZ, a non-religious celebration.

-The exhibition features an array of works, embodying both the stylistic elements and socio-political spirit, including artworks by Andy Warhol, Cy Twombly, Alessandro Twombly, Jean-Claude Carrière, Mikhalis Makroulakis, Fereydoun Ave, Shaqayeq Arabi, Parvaneh Etemadi, Ali Golestaneh, Robert Jacob, Rana Javadi, Shahla Hosseni Barzi, Houda Khalladi, Mohseni Kermanshahi, Leyly Matine-Daftary, Malekeh Nayiny, Sara Dehghan, Sale Sharifi, Salim Karimi, Zabiholla Mohamadi, Mansour Rafie, Vahid Sharifian, and Fereshteh Setayesh, Mariam Ketiat, Steven Gifford.
+The exhibition features an array of works, embodying both the stylistic elements and socio-political spirit, including artworks by Andy Warhol, Cy Twombly, Alessandro Twombly, Jean-Claude Carrière, Mikhalis Makroulakis, Fereydoun Ave, Shaqayeq Arabi, Parvaneh Etemadi, Ali Golestaneh, Robert Jacob, Rana Javadi, Shahla Hosseni Barzi, Houda Khalladi, Mohseni Kermanshahi, Leyly Matine-Daftary, Malekeh Nayiny, Sara Dehghan, Sale Sharifi, Salim Karimi, Zabiholla Mohamadi, Mansour Rafie, Vahid Sharifian, Fereshteh Setayesh, Mariam Ketiat, Steven Gifford.

-The exhibition also includes a soundscape by Bijan Hazrat and screening of "Taking off”, a film by Milos Forman and Jean-Claude Carrière.
+The exhibition also includes a soundscape by Bijan Hazrat and a screening of "Taking Off”, a film by Milos Forman and Jean-Claude Carrière.

 FLOWER POWER by JEAN-CLAUDE CARRIÈRE